 The Wall People provides examples of:

 - Adult Fear: A child being abducted is frightening enough for any parent.
-Them being abducted by something most people don't believe exists and everyone thinking you are crazy when you tell them what happened?
+That child being abducted by something most people don't believe exists and everyone thinking you are crazy when you tell them what happened?
 Even worse.

 - Creator Cameo: Christopher R. Mihm provides the voice of The Plutonian.